AtomicBillyGruff/Automating-Deployment-of-ELK-stack-within-Microsoft-Azure/README.md

-# Elasticsearch, Logstash, and Kibana

-Elk elasticsearch and logstash are setup in the confifuration files in both metricbeat and filebaeat, where output.elasticsearch is sending beat data to Kbiana.

 ## Automating Deployment of ELK stack within Microsoft Azure

 The  files in this repository were used to configure the network depicted below